yashsahugtx/skype-docs/Skype/UCMA/ucma-5-0-business-scenarios.md

 UCMA APIs can be used to create a Voice Companion application by enabling developers to develop a backend service that:

-  - Integrates with .

 - Simplifies mobile-user communication scenarios using ordinary phones.

 - Takes advantage of presence-based communications.

 For more information, see [Voice companion](voice-companion.md).